Skip advert

 Advertisement - Article continues below

-The pre-facelift Model 3 Performance could get from 0-60mph in just 3.1 seconds, humbling not just everything in the executive class, but most sports cars, too.
+The facelifted Model 3 Performance can get from zero to 60mph in 2.9 seconds – though that’s with a rollout time subtracted, so in reality from a standstill we’d expect 0-62mph to take around three-and-a-bit seconds.
+That’s humbling not just everything in the executive class, but most sports cars, too.

 Of course, you don't necessarily have to do all of the driving.
 In the UK, the Model 3 comes with Autopilot as standard, with adaptive cruise control and lane-keeping.
 You still have to rest a hand on the steering wheel, but the Model 3 will accelerate, brake and steer while monitoring the vehicles around you so long as the road is clearly marked.
 Indicate left or right and Autopilot will also judge if it's safe to change lanes and complete the manoeuvre for you.
 It's regularly improved thanks to wireless internet updates.